Chomolhari – Laya Gasa Trek

 This trek offers you a diverse variety of Bhutanese landscapes and culture and is without doubt one of the most beautiful and unspoiled trekking areas in the entire Himalayas.

-The trek begins at Drugyel Dzong passing through interesting villages, scattered hamlets and farmland.
+The trek begins beyond Drugyel Dzong passing through interesting villages, scattered hamlets and farmland.
 Vegetation zones differ from richly forested valleys to high alpine pastureland where Yak herders graze their animals.
+Majestic views of Mt.
+Masagang near the Tibet border.
 Trout fishing in a sky blue lake with magnificent views of three majestic peaks is an activity that can be done on a rest day.
 You will also encounter rare species like the blue sheep, and with any luck, possibly even the snow leopard!

 The unique culture of the friendly Layap people is fascinating to experience and gives one a sense of being in a truly remote corner of our world.